upplex/upBootstrap3WP/readme.md

 ## Quick start

-Copy the Folder in your Wordpress theme folder and enable it.
+Copy the Folder in your Wordpress theme folder and enable it on the theme page.

 ## Bugs and feature requests